syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to create conditional formatting in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Conditional%20Formatting/Create%20Conditional%20Format).

 N> Excel allows the addition of a maximum of three conditions for the same cell in the Biff8 format and XlsIO.
 However, this restriction is removed from the Excel 2007 formats.

 N> The conditional formats for a single range should be added in descending order in XlsIO.